What happened. The St. Louis Cardinals designated outfielder Stephen Piscotty as their 26th man for today’s Little League Classic.

 The numbers.
 Stephen Piscotty, who has had a rough year, has hit well over the past several days in Memphis.
 In 8 games, he has hit .313/.421/.781 with 4 home runs.
 The biggest plus would seem to be the appearance of his power, something that has been down this season.

-Outfield is not exactly a need for the Cardinals’ at the moment, and even if Piscotty is back to normal, he would probably not be an improvement over what they have at all three outfield positions and might actually muddy up the situation.
+The impact.
+6/10.
+The outfield is not exactly a position of need for the Cardinals at the moment, and even if Piscotty is back for good or whether it is just a one day trip, he is not an improvement on the available players and might actually muddy up the situation.